 Analog inputs with Arduino UNO board.[Code and circuit diagram]

 Hello guys, Welcome back to my blog.
 I explained in the last article how to get analog outputs.
 In previous articles, I have explained how to get the output from the Arduino board.
 Today we are going to show you how to get input from the Arduino board.
 We can do it easily.
 I have used analog pins from the Arduino board for this project.
 The Arduino UNO and Arduino NANO boards have six analog pins.
 These pins are numbered from A0 to A5.
 One analog PIN gives a value from 0 to 1024.
 This is called an analog read.
 We can get an analog reading by connecting the sensors and external parts to the Arduino board.
 Okay, let’s do it practically.
-I have used a potentiometer (variable resistor) for this project and I’m used the serial monitor for watching reading.
-So let’s see doing this project step by step.
-The required components are given below.
+I have used a potentiometer (variable resistor) for this project and I’ve used the serial monitor for watching reading.

 Step 1